peholmst/vaadin4spring/README.md

 1. Clone this repository: ```$ git clone https://github.com/peholmst/vaadin4spring.git```
 2. Change into the root directory of the working copy and run: ```mvn clean install```

-If you prefer to download the add-on from Sonatype, add this repository to your ```pom.xml``` file (please not that I currently push new snapshots to Sonatype manually, which means you might not always get the latest version):
+If you prefer to download the add-on from Sonatype, add this repository to your ```pom.xml``` file (please note that I currently push new snapshots to Sonatype manually, which means you might not always get the latest version):

 ```xml